antoniorodr/memo/README.md

 ## :sparkles: Features

-:heavy_check_mark: View your notes directly from the terminal\
+:heavy_check_mark: View your notes and reminders directly from the terminal\
 :heavy_check_mark: Edit your notes right from the terminal\
-:heavy_check_mark: Add new notes effortlessly through the terminal\
+:heavy_check_mark: Add new notes and reminders effortlessly through the terminal\
-:heavy_check_mark: Move notes to another folder effortlessly through the terminal
+:heavy_check_mark: Move notes to another folder effortlessly through the terminal\
+:heavy_check_mark: Mark reminders as completed from the terminal

 ## :rocket: Technologies